davetron5000/naildrivin5.com/_posts/2022-10-28-how-i-use-tachyons-for-css.md

 ## SASS `@extend` Works for Complex Components, too

-An example of something that Tachyons alone cannot easily style is a custom checkbox, where you need to style against pseudoselectors to achieve the design.
-I'm sure there are other ways to do this, but this is a way I have done it that demonstrates the technqiue.
+An example of something that Tachyons alone cannot easily style is a custom checkbox, where you need to style against pseudo-selectors to achieve the design.
+I'm sure there are other ways to do this, but this is a way I have done it that demonstrates the technique.

 Instead of using Tachyons classes in our HTML, we change to a [BEM-like](https://getbem.com/introduction/) style: